Send an email

 Dear [title and name],

-3. Increase usage of N95-equivalent masks or better (respirators), as the only masks rated to properly protect against airborne pathogens like H5N1, measles, and COVID-19.
-[13, 14]
+- Increasing the use of N95-equivalent masks or better (respirators), as the only masks rated to properly protect against airborne illnesses like measles, H5N1, and COVID-19; and

 [Your name]